2014–15 Blackburn Rovers F.C. season: Summer activity

 On 7 May, Tommy Spurr signed a new contract keeping him at Blackburn Rovers until the summer of 2016.

 On 16 May, Leeds United confirmed that Luke Varney had been released.
 Varney had been on loan at Rovers from 8 February 2014 until 11 May 2014 with a view to a permanent move.

-On 19 May, it was confirmed that Liam Feeney, who ended the 2013–14 campaign on loan at Blackburn Rovers following six appearances, would join Bolton when his contract at fellow Championship club Millwall expired in the summer.
+On 19 May, it was confirmed that Liam Feeney, who ended the 2013–14 campaign on loan at Blackburn Rovers following six appearances, would join Bolton Wanderers when his contract at fellow Championship club Millwall expired in the summer.

-On 21 May, it was reported that a £300,000 investment had been made in order to replicate the high standards of Ewood Parks surface last season in preparation for the new campaign.
+On 21 May, it was reported that a £300,000 investment had been made in order to replicate the high standards of Ewood Park's surface last season in preparation for the new campaign.
 The substantial outlay, sanctioned by the owners, also covered the cost of new machinery and an irrigation upgrade on the sprinkler system at the Academy.

 On 24 May, Blackburn Rovers announced that Leon Best, D.J.
 Campbell, Dickson Etuhu, David Goodwillie, Alex Marrow, and Jordan Slew had been placed on the transfer list.

 On 26 May, Blackburn Rovers announced one of the best-value season ticket deals in the country for the forthcoming campaign, along with the return of the Premier League Pledge.
 So, should Rovers achieve promotion in May 2015, then season ticket holders will be able to purchase a 2015–16 season ticket in the top flight for just 25% of the Championship price.

 On 27 May, Gary Bowyer stated that he wanted to sign Manchester United defender Michael Keane on a permanent basis after a successful loan spell with Rovers.

 On 2 June, following a successful loan spell and 22 appearances for Brentford in the 2013–14 season, Alan Judge returned to Griffin Park permanently, putting pen-to-paper on a three-year contract for an undisclosed fee.

 On 20 June, David Goodwillie departed the club by mutual agreement.

 On 23 June, Rovers made their first signing of the summer with the capture of Chris Brown from Doncaster.

 On 30 June, midfielder John O'Sullivan announced he had signed a new contract with the club with a one-year extension.
 The 20-year-old, who spent the second half of last season on loan at Southport, took to Twitter to announce he has penned fresh terms.

 On 1 July, following the expiration of his Leeds contract, Varney signed a one-year permanent deal with Blackburn.